-April is National Safe Digging Month, and John Deere is a proud supporter and promoter of this important safety awareness program.
+April is National Safe Digging Month.
+John Deere is a proud supporter and promoter of this important safety awareness program.
 For more information, visit the Call 811 website or you can follow them on Facebook to the right.

 John Deere is a proud sponsor of the Common Ground Alliance and their efforts to raise awareness of 811 and promote safe digging.
 Though awareness and use of 811 has significantly decreased the number of underground utility strikes in the U.S., the fact that there are still fatalities and damages from hitting gas and utility lines underscores the need for a continued safety campaign.
 "Through our support of CGA and 811, we strengthen our commitment to our customers.
 Our customers are our first focus and this initiative saves lives," said Michael Mack, Worldwide President, John Deere Construction & Forestry.
 "Beyond personal safety concerns, the potential property damage, inconvenient service outages and the hefty fines to equipment operators resulting from digging accidents makes the 811 service incredibly valuable."